LemonJust/vodex/src/vodex/_tests/README.md

 # Vodex tests

-Tests are using a [Toy Dataset](https://lemonjust.github.io/vodex/data/#toy-dataset), follow the link for more details.
+Tests are using a [Toy Dataset](https://lemonjust.github.io/vodex/data/#toy-dataset) (follow the link for more details) located in data folder.

-Improvement needed :sweat_smile: